Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Various cities and contractor classifications in Minnesota require contractors to post surety bonds prior to completing work.
 Applicants should verify their required bond amount with the city and/or government entity in charge of licensing and registration for their classification prior to bonding.

 All currently available Minnesota contractor bonds can be issued instantly without a credit check.
 Simply choose your bond in the dropdown above the the table below to purchase your bond today!

 Purchasing your Minnesota contractor bond is easy when you work with the experts at SuretyBonds.com!
 Call 1 (800) 308-4358 or click here to get started.

-Contractor bonds in Minnesota are put in place to ensure that principals (contractors) complete construction work in accordance with the laws of the city/state.
-This includes adhering to all building codes, paying all taxes that become due and more.
-Typically, these bonds protect the city/state and/or any individual who is harmed as a result of the principal’s noncompliance from financial loss up to the full amount of the bond.
+Minnesota contractor license bonds ensure contractors complete work according to all applicable laws..
+This typically includes adhering to building codes, paying taxes, and more.
+These bonds protect the city/state and/or any individual who is harmed as a result of the principal’s noncompliance from financial loss, up to the full amount of the bond.
 The principal must reimburse the surety for all damages paid out.